Betting on Secular Change Is Not Just for Growth Investors

 - We are looking for the most compellingly valued stocks relative to their long‑term prospects.

 Widespread innovation and the resulting disruptions to many industries are big reasons why value stocks have lagged over the past decade and a half.
-But a deep understanding of an investment’s secular risks,1 along with a disciplined valuation focus, can give skilled investors an edge in seeking to exploit opportunities created by market dislocations.
+But a deep understanding of an investment’s secular risks, along with a disciplined valuation focus, can give skilled investors an edge in exploiting opportunities created by market dislocations.

 Near‑term headwinds aside, we believe that leveraging our rigorous fundamental research, valuation discipline, and longer time horizon can help us to find investments that offer more ways to outperform than simply betting on a broad‑based rotation into value stocks.